-If you experienced flooding this week and you are looking to learn how to sell a house fast with water damage, then keep reading for our tips below.
+Have you experienced flooding or water damage and are looking to learn how to sell a house fast with water damage?
+Use our comprehensive assessment for guiding you through the troubled waters.

 Minimize the Damage

 Before making major decisions, there are important checklists to consider within the first 48 hours.
 These lists help prevent further damage and help minimize expensive repair costs.

 For extended safety tips regarding flooding, please check out our post on What to Do in Case of a Flood.

 Create a list of all of your damaged property.